Te-Maramataka/nsb-matariki/README.md

 ```
 The program will prompt you to enter a year as an input.
 Enter the year and the Matariki date for that year will be returned, in a YYYY-MM-DD format.

+[Here](https://www.youtube.com/watch?v=6a-HgocFTS0&feature=youtu.be) is a short video demonstrating how to use the program.

 ## **Methodology**